 To Cloak or Not to Cloak

 It's common in spas to provide a plastic cloak while steaming which helps to cause a full body detox and increase circulation.
-Though it's commonplace, it is okay to steam without a cloak.
+It is okay, however, to steam without a cloak.
 In hot weather, if prone to infections, herpes, nightsweats or hot flashes, the cloak is unnecessary and might cause excess heat problems in the body.
 Instead, it can be replaced with a light sheet or thin robe.

 Vaginal Steam Safety